bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/011-git-diff.md

 I always run `git status` and `git diff` before making any commits, just so that I'm sure what has changed.

+> Note 1 : `git diff --staged` will only show the changes to the file in "staged" area.

+> Note 2 : `git diff HEAD` will show all changes to tracked files(file in last snapshot), if you have all the changes staged for commit then both the commands give same output.

 In some cases, you would like to see a list of the previous commits.
 We will learn how to do that in the next chapter.